 DNS Namespace is the space of all names in the Domain Name System.
 It is very similar to the IP address space, consisting of all possible IP addresses in a network.

 Moreover, IP address space is divided into IP address classes like Class A, Class, B, etc. This similar type of division can also be seen in DNS Namespace.

 The DNS Namespace is one of the main components of the Domain Name System (DNS).
 The other two components of the Domain Name System (DNS) include DNS Nameservers and DNS resolvers.

 The DNS namespace is also referred to as a namespace or domain namespace.
-The DNS namespace is a name service provided by the Internet, which helps in Transmission Control Protocol networks/Internet Protocol (TCP/IP).
+The DNS namespace is a name service provided by the Internet, helping in Transmission Control protocols networks/Internet Protocol (TCP/IP).

 So, how to define DNS Namespace?

 DNS Namespace is the hierarchical inverted tree-like structure that contains a collection of DNS administrative domains all over the world.

 From the above Namespace hierarchy, we can depict that DNS Namespace consists of domain and subdomain relative to each other.